stefpeschel/NetCoMi/tutorials/TUTORIAL_createAssoPerm.md

 #### Network construction and analysis

 We use data from the American Gut Project and conduct a network comparison between subjects with and without lactose intolerance.

-To demonstrate NetCoMi’s functionality for matched data, we build a “fake” 1:2 matched data set, where each two samples of the `LACTOSE = "no"` group are assigned to one sample of the `LACTOSE = "yes"` group.
+To demonstrate NetCoMi’s functionality for **matched data**, we build a “fake” 1:2 matched data set, where each two samples of the `LACTOSE = "no"` group are assigned to one sample of the `LACTOSE = "yes"` group.
 We use a subset of 150 samples, leading to 50 samples in group “yes” and 100 samples in group “no”.

 ``` r
 library(NetCoMi)